jstetich/DEP_Nutrients_sum/Analysis/DEP_Nutrients_Core_Sites_Analysis.md

 ### GAM Model

+We run a hierarchical model that treats each year as a random factor.
+The GAM here also fis a seasonal (Day of Year) smoother, which may be overkill given the uneven sampling histories we have.

 ``` r
 core_din_gam <- gam(log(din) ~ site + s(doy, k = 5) +
                           s(yearf, bs = 're'), data = core_data)